rdc-incubator/kt-docs/docs/README.md

 Developer can exchange the workload to redirect the request to local app.

+* Support Service Mesh

+You can create a mesh version in local host and redirect to your local

 * Light VPN based on SSH

 KT use sshuttle as the vpn tool to access remote Kubernetes cluster network.